 Students completing the Heating, Ventilating, Air Conditioning, and Refrigeration (HVAC-R) departmental certificate will have the essential skills sets to find employment with a variety of companies providing heating ventilating and air conditioning services.
 Beginning the HVAC-R course work in January, a student can complete the certificate within twelve months provided the student has no remedial education needs and is able to take the classes as prescribed.

-This program is taught in Springfield at Springfield-Clark County Career Technology Center (CTC) at 1901 Selma Road near the Leffel Lane Campus.
-General education courses not offered at Springfield-Clark CTC or Greene County Career Center may be completed online or at one of Clark State's other campus sites in Springfield, Bellefontaine, or Beavercreek.
+This program is taught in Springfield at Springfield-Clark County Career Technology Center (CTC) at 1901 Selma Road near our Leffel Lane location.
+General education courses not offered at Springfield-Clark CTC or Greene County Career Center may be completed online or at one of Clark State's locations in Springfield, Bellefontaine or Beavercreek.